datapane/examples/CONTRIBUTING.md

   - **not both**
 - **must** include calling `dp.upload_report`
   - **may** use `dp.save_report`, as per ["Supporting upload and save"](#supporting-upload-and-save)
+- **must not** include its own `requirements.txt`
+  - we currently run all reports against the shared dependencies only.

 ### Deploying